shixm-cloud/ENVR3002/Lab4.md

         299.38, 299.41, 299.44, 299.47, 299.48, 299.48, 299.46, 299.43, 299.39, 299.35, ...
         299.24, 299.13, 299.09, 299.09, 299.13, 299.17, 299.22, 299.25, 299.26, 299.27];
 ```

+Write code to calculate the lapse rate of observation sites and label each station as stable, conditional unstable, or unstable.